test-prof/test-prof/docs/let_it_be.md

 > @since v0.12.0

+The code might modify models shared between examples.
+Unwillingly - if the underlying code under test modifies models, e.g. modifies `updated_at` attribute.
+Deliberately - if models are updated in `before` hooks or examples themselves instead of creating models in a proper state initially.

+This state leakage comes with potentially harmful side effects on the other examples, such as implicit dependencies and execution order dependency.
+With many shared models between many examples, it's hard to track down the example and exact place in the code that modifies the model.

-To detect modification to the models, and potentially harmful side effects of such a leakage on the other examples, objects that are passed to `let_it_be` are frozen (with `freeze`), and `FrozenError` is wrapped to provide a more user-friendly error message.
+To detect modification objects that are passed to `let_it_be` are frozen (with `freeze`), and `FrozenError` (with a user-friendly error message) is raised.

 ```ruby
 # it is almost equal to